 Discover the colour, charm, music, lights, nightlife, shops and new design elements which celebrate the Māori adventurers who walked this ridgeline between harbours hundreds of years ago.

 Dining along the footpath

-After a tumultuous year, take a moment to sit back and enjoy a drink or delicious food at tables now lining the widened footpaths of this magnificent city street.
+Take a moment to sit back and enjoy a drink or delicious food at tables lining the widened footpaths of this magnificent city street.
 The old narrow footpaths were once jam-packed.
 Now there’s room to spread out and experience the Karangahape hustle and bustle.

 Karangahape Road wouldn’t be true to its identity without a celebration of the rainbow community, embraced by this street throughout its evolution.
 Walk the two rainbow crossings and feel the inclusive vibe of an extraordinary neighbourhood.

 Karangahape Road has thought-provoking public art on almost every corner.
 Street favourites Twist and Thief, both by Tanja McMillan and John Oz, were returned to the street after the works were completed.
 Small in stature, Thief is a delightful bronze sculpture of a boy and a piglet playing tug of war over a turnip.
 And Twist is a charming, cartoon-like sculpture of a young girl and her elephant, adding humour and a sense of playfulness to the street.